Topl/Knowledge-Base/docs/Bounty_Program/01-bounty-program-overview.md

 title: "Bounty Overview"
 slug: bounty-overview
 ---
-# Apparatus's Community Bounty Program
+# Apparatus' Community Bounty Program

 We're excited to be launching our Community Bounty Program in December of 2023!
 We will post all Apparatus bounty opportunities to our [Dework space](https://app.dework.xyz/topl-97029/main-space-88431).